How to Become a Payroll Administrator

 What does a Payroll Administrator do?

-A Payroll Administrator is responsible for the accurate preparation, documentation, and distribution of payroll via the payroll system.
-Reviews the computation of pay and ensures the company payroll policies are in accordance with the government regulations.
-Being a Payroll Administrator responds to and resolves any inquiries regarding paychecks.
-May coordinate payroll with outside service provider.
-Additionally, Payroll Administrator requires an associate degree.
-Typically reports to a Payroll Manager.
+A Payroll Administrator is responsible for the accurate preparation, documentation, distribution and reconciliation of payroll and the administration of the payroll system.
+Reviews the computation of pay and associated deductions for accuracy.
+Being a Payroll Administrator maintains up-to-date knowledge of city, state, provincial, local, and federal legislation affecting payroll; understands and follows applicable provisions.
+Prepares required tax filings and other reporting.
+Additionally, Payroll Administrator may coordinate payroll processing with an outside service provider.
+Responds to and resolves any inquiries regarding paychecks or payroll reporting.
+Ensures payroll issues are escalated and resolved promptly.
+May require an associate degree or equivalent.
+Typically reports to a manager or head of a unit/department.
 The Payroll Administrator work is closely managed.
 Works on projects/matters of limited complexity in a support role.
 To be a Payroll Administrator typically requires 0-2 years of related experience.

 Payroll Administrator Job Description, Duties, and Responsibilities.